thomasokken/free42/pocketpc/README.txt

 Starting with version 1.4, Free42 comes in decimal and binary versions.
 The two look and behave identically; the only difference is the way they represent numbers internally.
-Free42 Decimal uses Hugh Steers' 7-digit base-10000 BCDFloat class, which effectively gives 25 decimal digits of precision, with exponents ranging from -10000 to +9999.
+Free42 Decimal uses Hugh Steers' 7-digit base-10000 BCD20 library, which
+effectively gives 25 decimal digits of precision, with exponents ranging from -10000 to +9999.
 Transcendental functions are evaluated to about 20 digits;
 each number consumes 16 bytes of memory.